SalesforceLabs/SalesforceOrderManager/README.md

 ## How to monitor while it works

 The application behaviour the be monitored in the <strong>Order Manager</strong>  application via the preconfigured Dashboards.
-Make sure you have been assigned the <strong>Order Manager</strong>  Permission Set, this is requried to access the application.
+Make sure you have been assigned the <strong>Order Manager</strong>  Permission Set, this is required to access the application.

 ![Order Manager Dashboard](docs/OrderManagerDashboard.png)